 Closely tied to place is promotion.
 The goal of a promotion is to ensure that customers understand why they need the product and why they should be prepared to pay the price that has been set for it.
 Promotional activities include advertising, public relations, and listing products on a variety of sales channels and showing the products on social media, curating collections on the eCommerce website, and so on.

-Customer-centered marketing strategy (the 4 Cs)
+Customer-centered retail marketing strategies (the 4 Cs)

 As retail businesses diversify to include eCommerce sales and customers become more discerning about how they spend their money, many companies move towards an alternative marketing mix.
 Customer-centered marketing strategy is becoming more popular as retailers move towards omnichannel selling – because as a strategy, they complement each other.
 For many businesses, it makes more sense than using the 4 Ps.